kubeflow/pipelines/samples/arena-samples/mpi/README.md

 ![](choose_pipelines.jpg)

-You can create different experiments and runs using the mpirun pipeline definition, and choose the different parameters.
+You can use the mpirun pipeline definition to submit run, and choose the different parameters.

 ![](submit_run.jpg)